EU Pay Transparency Directive Slovakia: A Compliance Guide

 31 July 2026 pay structure deadline.
 All employers established before 7 June 2026 must have a compliant pay structure (Mzdová štruktúra) in place by 31 July 2026.

-Two-month joint assessment deadline.
-Once triggered, the Joint Pay Assessment must be completed within two months.
+Two-month joint assessment trigger.
+Once the six-month remediation window closes, the Joint Pay Assessment must launch within two months.

 The "Single Source" Rule.
 A Slovak subsidiary can be compared to its parent company (e.g., in Germany or France) if the pay conditions are centrally dictated.